 - Wait for the process to complete and check if the error is resolved.

-- Restart your computer few times during the boot phase to start Automatic Repair process.
+- Restart your computer a few times during the boot phase to start the Automatic Repair process.

-- Choose Troubleshoot > Advanced options > Startup Settings.
+- Choose Troubleshoot, then Advanced options and Startup Settings.

 - Press F7 to select Disable driver signature enforcement.

 Keep in mind that you should copy these files from the same version of Windows 10.
-For example, if you use 64-bit version of Windows 10 copy these files from another 64-bit Windows 10 PC.
-Same goes for 32-bit versions.
+For example, if you use a 64-bit version of Windows 10 copy these files from another 64-bit Windows 10 PC.

 Few users reported that they fixed this issue simply by repairing their registry.
 Windows creates a backup of your registry, and you can replace it by following these steps:

 If you can’t access Windows 10 at all, you can perform these steps from Safe Mode or by booting your PC from a Linux CD.